ktquez/Inspect/README.md

 * **form:** -- Name the form
 * **touched:** -- If you want the Inspect check, when the user take the focus off the field, default : false
-* **tooltip:** -- If you want to use the alert more friendly, default : false **Info: ** By default the alerts are simple, you can customize through its style css, simple alert structure created:
+* **tooltip:** -- If you want to use the alert more friendly, default : false
+<br>**Info:** By default the alerts are simple, you can customize through its style css, simple alert structure created:
 ```
 <div class="inspect-message" style="position:relative;width:100%;float:left;">
   <span class="inspect-message-text" style="color: red;">O Campo Nome é obrigatório</span>